wisnuc/appifi-system/amd64/pc/ubuntu_16_04_1_amd64/README.md

 ### Goal
-  1. users only need to run a shell script inside `Ubuntu 16.04.1 amd64` operation system on their own PC, and `Appifi System` will run after reboot
+  1. users only need to copy some files & run a shell script inside `Ubuntu 16.04.1 amd64` operating system on their own PC, and `Appifi System` will be running after reboot.

 ### Configuration
 + **Host PC Related**